lukewegryn/pencil_code/lecture_1/lecture1_outline.md

 - **Say**
     - Sometimes we have handout to turn in
-    - In addition, you will pick one project each week to save as your assesment
+    - In addition, you will pick one project each week to save as your assessment
     - Should be what you are most proud of
 - **Pick** that project now
     - Save it as `week1/assessment`
 - In student folder, fill out `Week 1 Assessment` in the `Work Product Assessment section`
-    - Walk students through how to fill out `Week 1 Assessment`
+    - Walk students through how to fill out `Week 1 Assessmentt`
 - **Say**
     - Before next week I will check out your work and give you feedback
     - Next week we will get to share some of our work with each other
-    - We will learn new programming techniques and have new crads
+    - We will learn new programming techniques and have new cards
 - **Connect to WOW!** (each week they pick what they are most proud of and they have a final project)
     - Ask if anyone remembers what WOW! portfolio is
     - Take student answers and fill in the gaps